fcarlier/fbida/README.md

     exiftran – command line tool to do lossless transformations of JPEG images.
 Works much like jpegtran, but unlike jpegtran it does not ignore the EXIF data ;) thumbnail.cgi – Small and fast CGI script (written in C) to extract EXIF thumbnails from jpeg images and send them to the web browser.

-In my case, i want just fbi for RaspBerry Pi
+In my case, i want just "fbi" for RaspBerry Pi